jellythefish/voice-chat/README.md

 Users online in room 0 : "test" (172.17.0.1:57873)
 ```

-At this step you should be good to go and talk and hear to other participants in a voice chat room.
+At this step you should be good to go and talk and hear other participants in a voice chat room.

 To disconnect from voice chat room just stop the execution of client-udp.py:
 Ctrl+C in Unix or Ctrl+Break in Windows.